Customization

 Step 2: Register Your Redactor

-Section titled “Step 2: Register Your Redactor”In your App\Providers\AppServiceProvider.php
+Section titled “Step 2: Register Your Redactor”In your app/Providers/AppServiceProvider.php, register the redactor in the boot() method as below:

 Available Redactors